Colleges by Location

 Non-Need Based

-11 students, including freshmen, got institutional non-need-based financial aid at this school in 2021.
-Institutional grants or scholarships that are not based on financial need were given to 3 full-time freshman.
+11 students, including freshmen, were awarded institutional non-need-based scholarship or grant aid at this institution in 2021.
+3 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 The total amount of institutional scholarships and awards that were not based on financial need was $370,000.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.

 Majors